 Also on Adult Swim you will find CHILDRENS HOSPITAL, a show I developed with Rob Corddry and Jonathan Stern, for which I executive produce, write, direct and act.
 The show has won two Emmys and we are now preparing our seventh season.
 This same team also created two seasons of a spin-off series, NEWSREADERS.

-The most recent movie is THEY CAME TOGETHER, which I co-wrote with Michael Showalter, starring Amy Poehler and Paul Rudd.
+A couple of years ago was THEY CAME TOGETHER, which I co-wrote with Michael Showalter, starring Amy Poehler and Paul Rudd.
 And the next one is A FUTILE AND STUPID GESTURE, a biopic about National Lampoon founder Doug Kenney, starring Will Forte, Domhnall Gleeson and Emmy Rossum, coming to Netflix Jan 26, 2018!

 In my (somewhat) real life I lived in New York for 26 years, a few blocks from my first NYU dorm room, but now (along with my two sons) am giving L.A. a try.